jdepool/BOXI-GESTION-3/replit.md

 3. Final state → Stays in Lista de Ventas + appears in Despachos, disappears from Pagos

 ## Feature Specifications
 - **Sales Data Upload**: Supports Excel files from Cashea, Shopify, and Treble.
+For Shopify orders, Total USD is correctly calculated as unit price × quantity for each line item (both webhook and file upload paths).
 - **Sales Management**: Includes filtering, searching, and export capabilities for sales records.
 Notes field supports up to 200 characters with hover tooltip to view full text in truncated table display.
 The "Orden + Flete" metric in the Pagos tab is calculated as Total Order USD + Pago Flete USD (with Flete counted as $0 if the amount is zero or the Gratis checkbox is marked).
 - **Delivery Status Tracking**: Monitors the status of product deliveries with nine distinct states.
 - **Channel-Specific Metrics**: Provides insights tailored to different sales channels.